harsh-coder-desgin/Food-Delivery-app-/README.md

-This project is part of my full-stack Food Delivery Web App, featuring separate dashboards for restaurant owners, customers, and delivery partners.
+This project is part of my  Food Delivery Web App, featuring separate dashboards for restaurant owners, customers, and delivery partners.
 Below is a walkthrough of the Restaurant Dashboard functionalities.

 Food Delivery App – Restaurant Dashboard